LinkedIn Prospecting Guide [Tools & Techniques]

 Another good tip for finding prospects that Gabby shared with us is to go on a company profile and click on “Similar pages” (right-hand side of the company’s posts feed):

 This will give you a list of similar companies that you can prospect to.
 Just repeat the steps described above for each one!

 Tip!
 You might find this article defining what a prospect vs lead is helpful when reaching out on LinkedIn.

 Now you’ve found your prospects, it’s time to start engaging with them!

 Gabby’s advice is to create a process around this.
 Block out time in your calendar to do nothing else but send LinkedIn messages!

 Gabby recommends an hour in the morning to send connection notes and then another hour in the afternoon to write any follow-ups.
 Make sure you stick to these times - don’t let anything distract you!

-You could go further by creating an Excel sheet or Google doc to track your LinkedIn messaging.
+You could go further by creating an Excel sheet or Google doc to track your LinkedIn prospecting messages.
 Include your prospects’ names, when you sent your first message, whether their response was positive or negative, and when you sent your follow-ups.

 Again, this will help you to build a system around your LinkedIn prospecting.
 It can be easy to forget who you’ve sent messages to, and when!